YevgeniYagudin/Pipelined-MIPS-VHDL/README.md

 Deliverables
 RTL Code: Fully implemented in VHDL.
 Documentation: Includes design overview, block diagrams, and operational details.
-Tested and verified on ModelSim and QuestaSim.
+Tested and verified on Quartus, ModelSim and QuestaSim.
+Integrated on Altera FPGA.